rspack-contrib/html-rspack-plugin/README.md

 Differences with `html-webpack-plugin`:

+- Designed for Rspack
   - Import type from `@rspack/core`
-- Inline `@types/html-minifier-terser` package
+- Zero dependency
-- Bump `html-minifier-terser` from v6 to v7
+  - Removed `html-minifier-terser` and allows to use any HTML minimizer
-- Remove `pretty-error` dependency
+  - Removed `pretty-error` dependency
-- Remove `webpack` peer dependency
+  - Removed `webpack` peer dependency
-- Prebundle all dependencies
 - Performance improvements for Rspack:
   - Removed support for HTML5 Application caches (it has been deprecated)
   - Reuse `compilation.entrypoints`